Bylaw Enforcement

 “Accessory Dwelling Unit” means a self-contained dwelling unit which is secondary to a principal residential dwelling; includes secondary suites within the principal dwelling or detached units in the form of cottages or carriage houses.

-Most residential zones ('R' and 'RE' zones) would now be permitted to construct a detached accessory dwelling unit.
+Most residential zones (‘R’ and ‘RE’ zones) would now be permitted to construct a detached accessory dwelling unit (instead of a secondary suite).
 With any detached accessory dwelling unit a covenant is registered on title to ensure compliance with the District’s bylaws and policies.

 Please see the Tree Removal and Planting page for the Tree Management Bylaw, which came into effect June 28, 2021.